-Delete Operation: In hierarchical model, quantity information is incorporated into supplier record.
+Delete Operation: In hierarchical model, quantity information is incorporated into supplier record .
 Hence the only way to delete shipment (or supplied quantity) is to delete the corresponding supplier record.
 But such an action will lead to loss of information of the supplier, which is not desired.

-For example : Supplier S2 stops supplying 250 quantity of part P1 , then the whole record of S2 has to be deleted under part P1 which may lead to loss of information of supplier.
+For example : Supplier S2 stops supplying 250 quantity of part P1 , then the whole record of S2 has to be deleted under part P1 which may lead to loss of information of supplier .
 Another problem will arise if we wish to delete a part information and that part happens to be only part supplied by some supplier.
 In hierarchical model, deletion of parent causes the deletion of child records also and if the child occurrence is the only occurrence in the whole database then the information of child records will also be lost with the deletion of parent.
-For example: if we wish to delete the information of part P2 then we also lose information of S3, S2 and S1 supplier.
-The information of S2 and S1 can be obtained from P1, but the information about supplier S3 is lost with the deletion of record of P2.
+For example: if we wish to delete the information of S2 and S1 can be obtained from P1, but the information about supplier S3 is lost with the deletion of record of P2.